 These plans are complicated for a reason

 Those savings sound good, but the problem is that they are essentially canceled out when you consider that you’ll have to trade in your phone when you upgrade with one of these new plans.
 With a traditional contract you would keep every phone you purchase — and a one-year-old smartphone should be worth $300 at the very least on eBay or Craigslist.
 And you’re still on the line for about $300 more in device charges over two years with these early upgrade plans.
 So you can’t take the savings above at face value.
-Sure, you may be paying T-Mobile $300 less over two years if you using Jump to upgrade once per year, but you won’t have two valuable smartphones to sell because the carrier takes the devices back.
+Sure, you may be paying AT&T $470 less over two years if you using Next to upgrade once per year, but you won’t have two valuable smartphones to sell because the carrier takes the devices back.
 Considering a resale value of $300 per phone, Next would cost you $130 more in the long run.

 The bottom line, then?
-If you’re going to upgrade your phone twice a year, every year, you could save money using T-Mobile Jump or Verizon Edge.
-(AT&T Next and Sprint One Up limit you to upgrading only once every year.)
-But buying new phones at that clip is a very expensive hobby and new top-tier devices don’t even come out that often.
+If you’re going to upgrade your phone twice a year, every year, you could save a lot of money using T-Mobile Jump or Verizon Edge.
+But buying new phones at that clip is an expensive hobby and new top-tier devices don’t even come out that often.
 With the more likely scenario — one phone per year — you stand to save little to nothing by opting for any of these carriers’ new upgrade plans when you consider the resale value of your old phone.
 And if you don’t upgrade every 12 months you’ll be racking up extra charges for no reason.
 But if you would rather not be bothered with trying to sell your old phone, these early upgrade plans might make sense for you.

 Note: Calculations above map out the costs an individual would pay if his current contract were complete and he signed up for the early upgrade plan offered by his carrier when buying an iPhone 5S.
 We show how much it would cost to upgrade your phone once per year for two years as well as the cost of upgrading once every six months for two years.
 The cost of each phone after the first iPhone 5S was calculated using the same price that the 5S costs today.
 Prices change often and can differ by region or your credit score.
 Taxes aren't included in these calculations.

 Illustrations by Dylan C. Lathrop.